huaweicloud/huaweicloud-fpga/fp1/software/userspace/README.md

 [切换到中文版](./README_CN.md)

 * 1. The user-mode driver reference files stored in this directory are used for applications to invoke the acceleration IP to build scripts and target files.
-The user-mode driver in the current version is developed based on the open-source DPDK 16.04 version.
+The user-mode driver in the current version is developed based on open-source DPDK 16.04.
 * 2. Users can use compiled target files or modify and compile files.

 # sdaccel